awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 1. Choose the service that you want to connect to from the list:
    +  **Amazon S3**
    +  **Amazon Comprehend**
-   +  **Amazon SageMaker**
+   +  **SageMaker**

 1. Choose **Connect service**\.

 1. Enter the required information for the specific service on the **Connect cluster** window:
-   +  For Amazon SageMaker, enter the Amazon Resource Name \(ARN\) of an Amazon SageMaker endpoint\.
+   +  For SageMaker, enter the Amazon Resource Name \(ARN\) of an SageMaker endpoint\.

-      From the navigation pane of the [Amazon SageMaker console](https://console.aws.amazon.com/sagemaker/home), choose **Endpoints** and copy the ARN of the endpoint you want to use\.
+      From the navigation pane of the [SageMaker console](https://console.aws.amazon.com/sagemaker/home), choose **Endpoints** and copy the ARN of the endpoint you want to use\.
 For details about what the endpoint represents, see [Deploy a Model on Amazon SageMaker Hosting Services](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-hosting.html)\.
    +  For Amazon Comprehend, you don't specify any additional parameters\.
    +  For Amazon S3, enter the ARN of an Amazon S3 bucket to use\.

       The format of an Amazon S3 bucket ARN is `arn:aws:s3:::bucket_name`\.
-Ensure that the Amazon S3 bucket you use is set up with the requirements for training Amazon SageMaker models\.
+Ensure that the Amazon S3 bucket you use is set up with the requirements for training SageMaker models\.
 When you train a model, your Aurora DB cluster requires permission to export data to the Amazon S3 bucket, and also to import data from the bucket\.

-      For more about an Amazon S3 bucket ARN, see [Specifying Resources in a Policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-arn-format.html) in the *Amazon Simple Storage Service Developer Guide\.* For more about using an Amazon S3 bucket with Amazon SageMaker, see [Step 1: Create an Amazon S3 Bucket](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-config-permissions.html) in the *Amazon SageMaker Developer Guide\. *
+      For more about an Amazon S3 bucket ARN, see [Specifying Resources in a Policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-arn-format.html) in the *Amazon Simple Storage Service Developer Guide\.* For more about using an Amazon S3 bucket with SageMaker, see [Step 1: Create an Amazon S3 Bucket](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-config-permissions.html) in the *Amazon SageMaker Developer Guide\. *

 1. Choose **Connect service**\.

 1. Aurora creates a new IAM role and adds it to the DB cluster's list of **Current IAM roles for this cluster**\.
 The IAM role's status is initially **In progress**\.
 The IAM role name is autogenerated with the following pattern for each connected service:
    +  The Amazon S3 IAM role name pattern is `rds-cluster_ID-S3-role-timestamp`\.
-   +  The Amazon SageMaker IAM role name pattern is `rds-cluster_ID-SageMaker-role-timestamp`\.
+   +  The SageMaker IAM role name pattern is `rds-cluster_ID-SageMaker-role-timestamp`\.
    +  The Amazon Comprehend IAM role name pattern is `rds-cluster_ID-Comprehend-role-timestamp`\.

     Aurora also creates a new IAM policy and attaches it to the role\.
 The policy name follows a similar naming convention and also has a timestamp\.

 ### Installing the aws\_ml Extension for Model Inference<a name="postgresql-ml-aws_ml-install"></a>

-After you create the required IAM roles and associate them with the Aurora PostgreSQL DB cluster, install the functions that use the Amazon SageMaker and Amazon Comprehend functionality\.
-The `aws_ml` Aurora PostgreSQL extension provides the `aws_sagemaker.invoke_endpoint` function that communicates directly with Amazon SageMaker\.
+After you create the required IAM roles and associate them with the Aurora PostgreSQL DB cluster, install the functions that use the SageMaker and Amazon Comprehend functionality\.
+The `aws_ml` Aurora PostgreSQL extension provides the `aws_sagemaker.invoke_endpoint` function that communicates directly with SageMaker\.
 The `aws_ml` extension also provides the `aws_comprehend.detect_sentiment` function that communicates directly with Amazon Comprehend\.

 To install these functions in a specific database, enter the following SQL command at a psql prompt\.